tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_endpoint_definitions.md

 ## Your turn to try: Write the endpoint definition for surfreport

-List out the endpoint definition and method for the surfreport/{beachId} endpoint.
+{% include callout.html title="Activity" type="primary" type="List out the endpoint definition and method for the surfreport/{beachId} endpoint." %}

 Here's my approach: